Tropes A-C | Tropes D-G | Tropes H-N | Tropes O-S | Tropes T-Z

 - When Barry took over the KGB in season 3 he said he has a plan in store.
 Whatever these plans are they haven't materialized and Barry has since been outed as head.

 - Who Archer's father is was a major plot arc, with four major character possibilities and a fifth myseterious figure who showed up in Archer's memories.
 Then Jakov was killed and shortly after that the entire arc was aborted.
+According to crew interviews this is because Adam Reed felt the audience wasn't interested in getting an answer to who Archer's father is.

 - Abusive Parents: Malory Archer.